ethanhuangcst/pen.ai/Docs/UI-Components/req-mac-ui.md

 ## User Story 4

-As a PenAI user, I want consistent window sizing behavior so that the app feels predictable
+As a Pen user, I want consistent window sizing behavior so that the app feels predictable

 ### Acceptance Criteria